General Program Information

 • HIST 361: Modern Latin American History (3)

-If you believe you have completed comparable coursework at a different university, you may petition to substitute a course by submitting a Course Substitution Request with all supporting documents to the Clinical Experiences and Partnerships Office.
+If you believe you have completed comparable coursework at a different university, you may petition to substitute a course by submitting a Course Substitution Request Form.

 Contact Us